kamranzafar/rest-auth-proxy/README.md

  ldap.ad.domain=MYDOMAIN
 </code></pre>

-It is also possible to confugure multiple ldap servers, below is an example.
+It is also possible to configure multiple ldap servers, below is an example.
 <pre><code> # Specify ldap server config names
 auth.servers=ldap1,ldap2